alberand/Blog/content/hc-05_connect_to_linux.md

 Playing with these cheap (about `3$`) Bluetooth modules I wrote a small application which can help to diagnose and configure them.
-In this article I use Arduino Nano (atmega328p) and calssical HC-05 with a linear power regulator.
+In this article I use Arduino Nano (atmega328p) and classical HC-05 with a linear power regulator.
 There is no need to solder anything complicated - only one little wire 😀.

 <div style="text-align: center;">